virto-network/website/docs/whitepaper.md

 marketplace tokens will be minted at the launch of the marketplace project and stored to be distributed for:

-- Parachain Crowdloan: 30% to raise KSM needed for a crowdloan to bid in the Kusama parachain auction for an initial 48-week year parachain slot.
+- Parachain Crowdloan: 30% to raise DOT needed for a crowdloan to bid in the Polkadot parachain auction for an initial 48-week year parachain slot.
 Upon launch of the Virto parachain, these tokens will be distributed immediately to the crowdloan contributors
-- Community and Parachain Slot: 25% to secure future Kusama parachain slot leases and other community initiatives
+- Community and Parachain Slot: 25% to secure future Polkadot parachain slot leases and other community initiatives
 - Project Development and Sustainability: 20% to support projects, ecosystem development, maintenance and other network needs.